Rhea0524/ST10264009.PROG.POE/README.md

 - **Insightful Nutritional Information:** Stay informed about the calorie content and nutritional profile of your recipes, aiding in mindful meal planning.
 - **Customizable Configuration:** Tailor Recipe Realm to your unique preferences and workflow with customizable settings and options.
 - **Community Collaboration:** Join a vibrant community of culinary enthusiasts and share your recipes, tips, and experiences with like-minded individuals.
+- **Filter Recipes:** Filter recipes based on the occasion and what your heart is looking for, be it by a specific ingridient, maxiumim number of calories or a certain food group.

 Experience the joy of cooking like never before as you embark on a culinary journey filled with creativity, experimentation, and culinary delight.
 With Recipe Realm by your side, the possibilities are endless.